BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

       daily_max_loss: None, //will be implemented but not currently relevant
       daily_max_reset_time: None, //will be implemented but not currently relevant, will be the hour of the day
       daily_max_loss_reset_time_zone: Tz, //will be implemented but not currently relevant, the time zone of the max loss reset hour.
-      leverage: Some(1), //un-leveraged 1 to 1, rithmic and test brokerage does not use this regardless of input.
+      leverage: Some(1), //un-leveraged 1 to 1 == None == 1, rithmic and test brokerage does not use this regardless of input.
    };
    // pass in the account info to create an account for this product strategy.add_account(account_info);